 What Does Niacinamide Do?

-The key function of all vitamin B3s, including niacinamide, it to be converted into nicotinamide adenine dinucleotide (NAD+).
+The key function of all vitamin B3s, including niacinamide, is to be converted into nicotinamide adenine dinucleotide (NAD+).
 NAD+, along with nicotinamide adenine dinucleotide phosphate (NADP+), are integral for cell propagation, repair, and function.
 This means your body can create more cells, repair damaged ones, and protect against and neutralize free radicals that harm healthy cells.

 Benefits of Niacinamide

 As a skincare product, niacinamide is a dynamo.
 It helps to repair your skin’s natural barrier, which in turn reduces the impact of environmental aggressors and free radicals.
 It also improves the texture of your skin by minimizing pores and fixing blemishes and congestion.
-Plus, it can even out skin tone, minimize fine lines and wrinkles, has anti-inflammatory properties and can inhibit excessive oil production that leads to breakouts.
+Plus, it can even out skin tone, minimize fine lines and wrinkles, has anti-inflammatory properties, and can inhibit excessive oil production that leads to breakouts.
 Studies have also shown that oral niacinamide can help prevent skin cancer recurrence in high-risk patients.

 What Should I Look For?

 When looking at topical niacinamide, you’ll want to aim for a solution of between two and 10%.
 Keep in mind that if you have sensitive skin, it’s a good idea to start with a lower concentration and work your way up.
 Depending on what you already do with the rest of your skincare routine, you can use either a serum that contains just niacinamide.
 Alternatively, you can choose a product that has it as an ingredient, such as a toner or moisturizer.
-A common combination of products is niacinamide and hyaluronic acid, which acts as a humectant to draw moisture into the skin.
+A common combination of products is niacinamide and hyaluronic acid, which act as a humectant to draw moisture into the skin.

 Niacinamide for Acne, Rosacea, Redness